-We work to increase and improve philanthropic investing in global governance by mapping the sector, conducting research, and creating opportunities for grant-makers and potential donors to come together and learn.
+We work to increase and improve philanthropic investing in global governance by mapping the sector, conducting research, and creating opportunities for active grantmakers, potential future funders, and allies to come together and learn.

 We invite all philanthropies, big and small, to consider how their investing strategies relate to the needs of global governance reform.